-BRPD officer arrested for domestic violence incident from September 2022
+BRPD officer arrested for domestic violence allegedly threatened to shoot victim, hit them in the face with gun

 Latest Weather Blog

-BRPD officer arrested for domestic violence incident from September 2022
+BRPD officer arrested for domestic violence allegedly threatened to shoot victim, hit them in the face with gun

 BATON ROUGE - A Baton Rouge police officer was arrested Wednesday morning for a domestic violence incident from September 2022.

+Arrest paperwork says another witness was present just before the fight and they saw Mitchell draw his gun and walk toward the victim.

+Officers say while looking through the victim's phone, they saw messages from Mitchell saying he threatened to shoot the victim and instructed her to lie to doctors about how she got the cut above her eye.

-According to a spokesperson for the department, BRPD officer Michael Mitchell was booked for domestic abuse battery with a deadly weapon, domestic abuse aggravated assault and malfeasance in office.
+Mitchell was booked for domestic abuse battery with a deadly weapon, domestic abuse aggravated assault and malfeasance in office.

 Trending News